 This project has built on the ongoing independent baseline monitoring programme started early in 2015 in Lancashire, around the two proposed Cuadrilla Resources Ltd shale gas exploration sites.

-The extension of the monitoring programme into North Yorkshire has been made possible by a grant awarded by the Department of Energy and Climate Change (DECC).
+The extension of the monitoring programme into North Yorkshire has been made possible by a grant awarded by the Department for Business, Energy & Industrial Strategy (BEIS).
 The current work in Lancashire is funded by BGS and the individual project partners.